phpro/api-problem/README.md

         return [
             'type' => 'about:blank',
             'status' => '99',
-            'title' => 'Got 99 problems but a glitch aint one!'
+            'title' => 'Got 99 problems but a glitch aint one!', ];
-        ];
     }
 }
 ```

-Since a lot of problems will detect problems in an HTTP context, we also provided a base `HttpApiProblem` class.
+A lot of problems will be detected in an HTTP context.
+Therefore, we also provided a base `HttpApiProblem` class.
 This one will automatically fill in the type and title section based on the HTTP code.
 The only thing you'll need to do, is add some additional data to it: